Process of Divorce in Nigeria: Steps and Timeline (2026)

 “The dissolution of a customary law marriage is not as stringent as that under the Marriage Act.
 A customary law marriage can be dissolved without judicial pronouncement or intervention… But there must be a formal act on the part of the party who is tired and not willing to continue with the union… In most places the two families are involved in the dissolution.”

-The above decision of court clearly shows that you do not need to prove adultery, cruelty, or desertion etc before the honourable court can dissolve a customary marriage.
-Customary marriages could be dissolved without filing a formal petition for divorce in customary court by mere refund of bride price.
+The above decision of the court clearly shows that you do not need to prove adultery, cruelty, or desertion etc before the honourable court can dissolve a customary marriage.
+Customary marriages could be dissolved without filing a formal petition for divorce in the customary court by the mere refund of the bride price.

 However, for legal recognition, especially when custody, property, or relocation is involved, it is safer to approach the Customary Court to formalise the divorce.